-Journey Out realizes that change is difficult and fraught with many dangers for those who are being sexually exploited.
-Journey Out provides a safe place to discuss all of the issues related to exiting a life of abuse, violence, and poverty.
-We also discuss common challenges and ways to move forward from the experience and thrive.
+Journey Out recognizes that change is difficult and fraught with many dangers for those who are being sexually exploited.
+Each of our locations provide a safe place to discuss all of the issues related to exiting a life of abuse, violence, poverty, and insecurity.
+We also discuss common challenges, how to remain safe while in transition, and ways to move forward from the experience and thrive.

-The Journey Out Drop-In Center Program offers assistance to individuals seeking a way out of sex trafficking and commercial sexual exploitation.
-We provide them with survivor-led support groups including: Getting Out of The Life, Healing Through Art, Ending The Game Intervention Program, and an Empowerment Group.
-We meet our clients “where they are,” utilizing the best practice theories and intervention modalities of harm-reduction, trauma-informed treatment and the stages of change.
+The Journey Out Empowerment Program offers assistance to individuals seeking a way out of sex trafficking and commercial sexual exploitation.
+Clients participate in survivor-led empowerment groups that focus on getting out of the life.
+At Journey Out, staff members meet clients “where they are,” utilizing best practice theories and intervention modalities of harm-reduction, trauma-informed treatment and the stages of change.

-Our clients need more than support groups to exit a lifestyle they have become trapped in…they need support services.
-In response to those needs, we offer case management and referrals, survivor mentorship – giving peer-to-peer support and counseling, individual therapy and crisis counseling, GED tutoring and preparation, HIV testing and education, medical and vocational referrals, and meeting basic needs by providing food, clothing, hygiene products and condoms.
+Our clients need more than empowerment groups to exit a life of slavery and exploitation; they need support services.
+In response to those needs, we offer intensive case management – linking clients to essential resources, survivor mentorship – giving peer-to-peer support and counseling, individual therapy and crisis counseling, HIV education, medical and vocational referrals, and meeting basic needs by providing food, clothing, hygiene products and condoms.